-- Annual reports including Scrutiny, Audit, Safeguarding, provide details of performance against service specific activities. - The council has guidance for compliance with the Public Services (Social Value) Act 2012.
+- Partnership risks are identified in relevant risk registers. - The council has a strategic risk register and a Brexit strategic risk register that identifies the key risks which may impact upon the delivery of key services and the effectiveness of the council's response to the pandemic. - The Sandwell Vision 2030, Corporate Plan and Medium Term Financial Strategy set out the council's improvement plan, - Detailed plans for annual budgets are prepared and presented to council for approval alongside financial plans for the medium term.
+Regular reports are presented to the Budget and Corporate Scrutiny Management Board where the council's performance against budget is monitored. - A corporate performance management framework tracks delivery of the council's strategy and performance of its services, with regular reporting to senior officers, Cabinet and Scrutiny which informs where action is required to address issues identified. - Annual reports including Scrutiny, Audit, Safeguarding, provide details of performance against service specific activities. - The council has guidance for compliance with the Public Services (Social Value) Act 2012.
 The Act requires all Public Services contracts above the OJEU threshold to be subject to appropriate social value criteria.
-While the Act is only compulsory for this category of contracts it was agreed that the council will consider social value criteria within all contracts. - Community Wealth and Inclusive Economy Deal Board establish priorities and assist in informing and developing community wealth projects. - Improving resource use through appropriate application of techniques such as benchmarking and other options in order to determine how resources are allocated so that defined outcomes are achieved effectively and efficiently. - An Equality Impact Assessment is a compulsory consideration for all cabinet reports.
+While the Act is only compulsory for this category of contracts it was agreed that the council will consider social value criteria within all contracts. - The Anchor Network Partnership establish priorities and assist in informing and developing community wealth projects. - Improving resource use through appropriate application of techniques such as benchmarking and other options in order to determine how resources are allocated so that defined outcomes are achieved effectively and efficiently. - An Equality Impact Assessment is a compulsory consideration for all cabinet reports.